Affordable, Flexible, and Transfer-friendly

 Mayville State is working with community and technical colleges in North Dakota, Minnesota, Wyoming, Arizona, and Washington.
 Below you will find links to detailed transfer information from some of the institutions we have been working with.
 You can view detailed articulation agreements by clicking the link below.
 These are only sample articulations.
 Actual transfer credit granted will vary.

-Mayville State online and distance courses cost $305 per credit for tuition and fees.
+Mayville State online and distance courses cost $305 per credit for tuition and fees (2019-2020), regardless of a student's state of residency.
 Please note, tuition is subject to change without notice.
 Financial aid may be available in the form of grants and loans.
 To see if you are eligible for financial aid, you first need to complete your FAFSA (Free Application for Federal Student Aid).
 When completing the form, list Mayville State University (Title IV code 002993) on your application.

 BSED Special Education Factsheet (Option for currently licensed teachers)